Cinema: An International History of Film

 Hollywood's first blockbuster of the post-silent era was the 'talkie' The Jazz Singer (Alan Crosland, 1927), as its sporadic lines of spoken dialogue caused an instant sensation.
 Oskar Messter had produced Tonbilders (films with synchronised sound) in the 1900s, and, while The Jazz Singer may have been technically inferior to these earlier experimental sound films, its commercial success led directly to the demise of silent cinema.

-One of the earliest jidai-geki films was Chushingura (忠臣蔵, 1907), by Ryo Konishi.
-Another, Bansho Kanamori's 紫头巾浮世绘师 (1923; based on the Murasaki Zukin character), is also an early example of the ken-geki genre (samurai sword-fighting films, also known as chambara).
+One of the earliest jidai-geki films was Chushingura (忠臣蔵, 1907) ['the loyal retainers'], by Ryo Konishi.
+Another, Bansho Kanamori's 紫头巾浮世绘师 ['purple headscarf'] (1923; based on the Murasaki Zukin character), is also an early example of the ken-geki genre (samurai sword-fighting films, also known as chambara).
 Daisuke Ito's A Diary of Chuji's Travels (忠次旅日記, 1927) represents the pinnacle of early jidai-geki cinema and is also a yakuza-geki prototype.
-Yakuza films were initially chivalrous and known as ninkyo-eiga, a trend initiated in 1964 by Shingehiro Ozawa's Bakuto (博徒); in the 1970s, they became more realistic, a jitsuroku-eiga style popularised by Kinji Fukasaku's Battles Without Honour and Humanity (仁義なき戦い) in 1973.
+Yakuza films were initially chivalrous and known as ninkyo-eiga, a trend initiated in 1964 by Shingehiro Ozawa's Bakuto ['puzzle'] (博徒); in the 1970s, they became more realistic, a jitsuroku-eiga style popularised by Kinji Fukasaku's Battles Without Honour and Humanity (仁義なき戦い) in 1973.

 Shomin-geki films (comedies of social observation about lower-middle-class life) include Yasujiro Shimazu's Father (お父さん, 1923).
-The shomin-geki social comedies led to a series of satirical comedies known as modan-mono, such as Yutaka Abe's 足にさわった女 (1926).
+The shomin-geki social comedies led to a series of satirical comedies known as modan-mono, such as Yutaka Abe's 足にさわった女 ['the woman who touched her legs'] (1926).

 A group of overtly Marxist films, known as keiko-eiga, were swiftly suppressed by the Japanese authorities.
 Amongst them was Kenji Mizoguchi's Tokyo March (東京行進曲, 1929).
 One of the final keiko-eiga films was Shigekichi Suzuki's What Made Her Do It? (何が彼女をそうさせたか, 1930), the highest-grossing film in Japanese silent cinema.